Democratic Sen. Joe Manchin of West Virginia registers as independent, citing 'partisan extremism'

 WASHINGTON (AP) — Democratic Sen. Joe Manchin of West Virginia announced Friday he has registered as an independent, raising questions about his future political plans.

-Manchin, who would have faced a tough reelection in November if he had chosen to run, has long been an outspoken critic of the Democratic Party and an obstacle to many of President Joe Biden’s legislative priorities.
+Manchin has often been at odds with the Democratic Party and an obstacle to many of President Joe Biden’s legislative priorities.

+He had announced in November that he wouldn’t seek re-election to the Senate in the heavily GOP state, making Republicans heavy favorites to pick up a seat in their bid to retake the majority next year.

 Manchin has served in the Senate since 2010.
 He serves as chairman of the Senate Energy and Natural Resources Committee.
-He said in a statement that over the last 15 years he has seen both major political parties leave their constituents “behind for partisan extremism while jeopardizing our democracy.”
+He said in a statement that over the past 15 years he has seen both major political parties leave their constituents behind “for partisan extremism while jeopardizing our democracy.”

 “Today, our national politics are broken and neither party is willing to compromise to find common ground,” Manchin said.
 “To stay true to myself and remain committed to put country before party, I have decided to register as an independent with no party affiliation and continue to fight for America’s sensible majority.”